Fair Weather

 You must do exactly one of the following:

-Draw and Discard
+1. Draw & Discard

-- Draw one card from the top of the draw pile.
+- Draw one card from the top of the Draw Pile.

 - Always end your turn with five cards.

-Play a Weather Card
+2. Play a Weather Card

-- Choose any card from your hand and play it face-up into the weather pile.
+- Choose any card from your hand and play it face-up into the Weather Pile.

 - That card’s suit triggers a one-time weather effect (see below).